Woman They Almost Lynched: Plot

 Civil War factions along the Arkansas-Missouri border are warned by Border City's mayor, Delilah Courtney, to stay five miles from her neutral town or risk arrest.
+Delilah is not only the town's mayor, but also a prosperous mine owner who sells iron ore to both Union and Confederate sides, making a handsome profit by doing so.
 Quantrill, a former Confederate officer gone rogue, brings his gang of marauders to the region, including wife Kate, whom he kidnapped from Border City two years ago.